MicrosoftDocs/architecture-center/docs/guide/hpc/hpc-namd-content.md

 ![Graph that shows the relative speed increases for the ApoA1 model.](media/apoa1-increase.png)

-The following graph shows the nanoseconds-per-day increase for varying numbers of CPUs:
+The following graph shows the nanoseconds per day for varying numbers of CPUs:

 ![Graph that shows the nanoseconds-per-day increase for the ApoA1 model.](media/apoa1-nanoseconds.png)